Iran nuclear fuel move may ease war fears - for now

-By dedicating a big part of its higher-enriched uranium to make civilian reactor fuel, Iran is removing it from a stockpile that could be used to make nuclear weapons if refined further and which would otherwise have grown faster.
+By dedicating a big part of its higher-enriched uranium for conversion into civilian reactor fuel, Iran is removing it from a stockpile that could be used to make nuclear weapons if refined further and which would otherwise have grown faster.

-This may explain why Israel - assumed to be the region's only nuclear-armed state - recently signalled that an was not imminent, after months of speculation that it might be.
+This may explain why Israel - assumed to be the Middle East's only nuclear-armed state - recently signalled that an attack on its arch-foe was not imminent, after months of speculation that it might be.

 But the trend that has emerged in U.N. nuclear watchdog reports on Iran this year could yet be reversible, proliferation experts say: the material can be converted back to uranium gas as long as it has not been introduced into a working reactor.